The universal equivariance properties of exotic aromatic B-series: Preliminaries and main results

-Definition~\ref{definition:exotic_aromatic_trees} differs from standard definitions of directed graphs as the source map usually sends arrows to nodes.
-The extension presented here allows arrows to be sources of arrows and vertices to be sources of vertices.
-If~$\sigma(\Circled{a_1})=\Circled{a_2}$, we say that the unordered tuple~$(\Circled{a_1},\Circled{a_2})$ is a liana and we represent it with a dashed edge between the two nodes~$\tau(\Circled{a_1})$ and~$\tau(\Circled{a_2})$, that can be identical.
-If~$\sigma(v_1)=v_2$, we call the unordered tuple~$(v_1,v_2)$ a stolon and we draw it with a double edge between~$v_1$ and~$v_2$.
+Let us add some vocabulary and graphical rules to describe and draw exotic aromatic trees.
+If~$\sigma(\Circled{a_1})=\Circled{a_2}$, we say that the unordered pair~$(\Circled{a_1},\Circled{a_2})$ is a liana and we represent it with a dashed edge between the two nodes~$\tau(\Circled{a_1})$ and~$\tau(\Circled{a_2})$, that can be identical.
+If~$\sigma(v_1)=v_2$, we call the unordered pair~$(v_1,v_2)$ a stolon and we draw it with a double edge between~$v_1$ and~$v_2$.
 The set of lianas is denoted~$L$ and the set of stolons is~$S$.
 An exotic aromatic tree without lianas and stolons is called an aromatic tree, an extension of standard trees allowing for loops.
 A loop is a list of nodes~$(v_1,\dots,v_K)$ such that there is a standard edge linking~$v_1$ to~$v_2$, \dots,~$v_K$ to~$v_{1}$ (also called K-loop in~\cite{Iserles07bsm}).
-Note that an exotic aromatic tree is an aromatic tree if and only if~$\sigma(V)=\Circled{A_0}$.
+Note that an exotic aromatic tree is an aromatic tree if and only if~$\sigma(\Circled{A_0})=V$.
 In this case, Definition~\ref{definition:exotic_aromatic_trees} reduces to an equivalent definition of the one in~\cite{MuntheKaas16abs}.
 We refer to Table~\ref{table:example_EAF} for examples.

 \begin{ex*} Let the exotic aromatic tree~$\gamma=(V,\Circled{A_0},\sigma,\tau)$ with the nodes~$V=\{1,2,3,4\}$, the arrows~$\Circled{A_0}=\{\Circled{0},\Circled{1},\Circled{2},\Circled{3}\}$, and the following source and target maps